So you want to get ripped? Or jacked, shredded, cut, buff (choose your adjective!).

 So if you want to get jacked, you just need to lose some weight, right?

 Whilst simply losing weight will reduce your body fat, it will also reduce your muscle mass too.
 So for every pound or kilo that you lose, around 25% of that weight will be lost muscle mass rather than fat.

 Which won’t help you in your goal to get shredded.

 And if all you do is reduce your body fat and lose weight, without working on your muscle mass, you will end up with a physique something like a long distance runner.

 So you need to build muscle too…

-You really need to be doing strength training at least twice a week, ideally three times, or perhaps even four (if you do train four times a week, be sure to allow your muscles enough recovery and growth time between sessions in order to maximise benefit).
+You really need to be doing strength training at least twice a week, ideally three times, or perhaps even four (if you do train four times a week, be sure to allow your muscles enough recovery and growth time between sessions in order to maximize benefit).

 Alternatively, if you’re not able to train several times a week, aim to complete a full-body workout twice a week.

 You’re trying to build lean muscle mass quickly to avoid losing too much size from your fat burning efforts.
 So lifting light weights with high repetitions isn’t the way to go, as this doesn’t increase muscle mass effectively.

 So go heavy on the weight, and low on the reps, to achieve hypertrophy and muscle growth.